qrvey/partner-portal/docs/ui-docs/filtering-data/introduction.md

 ![introduction](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/filters/introduction/intro7.png#thumbnail)

+>**Note**: Filter logic can **only** be edited to AND/OR within the same scope (only within Global Filters or Panel filters or Page filters).
+OR logic is used for multiple values within the same filter (Country: USA or Australia or Spain).
+AND logic is applied to filters in different scopes (Global filters and Panel filters and Page filters).

 The following image sums up the filter logic used in Qrvey.
 Logic between columns can be changed, as explained more in the <a href="#edit-filter-logic">Edit Filter Logic</a> section, below:

 ![introduction](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/filters/introduction/7intro.png#thumbnail)